-- 1. Expand the console tree as follows: AcuoMed Image Manager → AcuoMed Server → DICOM Configuration - 2.
-Right-click SCP and select New → Called AE. - 3.
+- 1. Expand the console tree as follows: AcuoMed Image Manager > AcuoMed Server > DICOM Configuration - 2.
+Right-click SCP and select New > Called AE. - 3.
 Click the Postfetch Properties tab.

-The Called AE Properties dialog displays with the Postfetch Properties tab selected.
+The Called AE Properties dialog box displays with the Postfetch Properties tab selected.

-- 4. On the Postfetch Properties tab, select the desired properties for each category as described below. - Postfetch - o Click the "Enable Postfetch" checkbox to enable Postfetch functionality and activate all configuration fields.
+4. On the Postfetch Properties tab, select the desired properties for each category as described below.

+Postfetch

+o Select the Enable Postfetch check box to enable Postfetch functionality and activate all configuration fields.

-NOTE: The Relevancy Filtering Attributes described below apply ONLY to configurations where Body Part Filtering is enabled on the source route and "Study Description" is selected as the Body Part Source Option.
-Please reference the "Relevancy Filtering - Prefetch/Postfetch" section below (chapter 11) for details.
+Note The Relevancy Filtering Attributes described below apply only to configurations where Body Part Filtering is enabled on the source route and Study Description is selected as the Body Part Source Option.
+Reference the "Relevancy Filtering - Prefetch/Postfetch" section below for details.

-o Relevancy Filtering Attributes - Identifies the value to be placed in the Study Description field of the Batch Move Job (this will be used as criteria for Body Part Filtering)

-- Study Description Select to set the incoming Study Description as the criteria to be used when filtering by body part and "Study Description" is selected as the Body Part Source Option on the source route. - Series Description Select to set the incoming Series Description as the criteria to be used when filtering by Body part and "Study Description" is selected as the Body Part Source Option on the source route.
+- Relevancy Filtering Attributes Identifies the value to be placed in the Study Description field of the Batch Move Job.
+This will be used as criteria for Body Part Filtering - Study Description Select to set the incoming Study Description as the criteria to be used when filtering by body part and Study Description is selected as the Body Part Source Option on the source route. - Series Description Select to set the incoming Series Description as the criteria to be used when filtering by Body part and Study Description is selected as the Body Part Source Option on the source route.